andreas-steigmiller/core/README.md

 SemFacet
 =====

 SemFacet is a semantic facet based search system.
+The instruction how to use it can be found on the following website: http://www.cs.ox.ac.uk/isg/tools/SemFacet/

 Project dependencies/requirements